 There’s some fantastic food to be had in Canada.
 Farmers’ markets proliferate in smaller towns, and larger towns and cities pride themselves on their sophisticated and modern restaurants.

 In addition to maple syrup, Canadian favourites you’ll grow to love include Saskatoon berry pie, poutine, bannock, butter tarts, Pierogi dumplings and Montreal-style bagels.

 And here’s our very own PSS Teddy enjoying coffee and doughnuts at the iconic Tim Horton’s – something you’ll certainly want to do whilst you’re in Canada:

 24: Montreal and French Quebec

-Montreal is a wonderful city; it’s true that most people there speak French but the majority also speak good English too.
-However, if you want to live there it’s a good idea to learn French as being bilingual is expected.
+Montreal is a beautiful city; most people there indeed speak French, but the majority also speak good English too.
+However, if you want to live there, it’s a good idea to learn French as being bilingual is expected.
 The history, architecture, food and culture in Montreal is unforgettable.

 25: More sun than the UK

-Many areas of Canada enjoy more than 2000 hours of sun every year; compare that to the UK which has only around 1493 per year.
+Many areas of Canada enjoy more than 2000 hours of sun annually; compare that to the UK, which has only around 1493 per year.
 Sunshine is good for the soul!

 Yes, it’s true, you’ll even find sandy beaches on the Great Lakes!

-From the Rockies to the Three Sisters, Canada has some serious mountain action going on.
-Amazing snow-capped peaks offer not only stunning views but also amazing sporting opportunities from skiing to hiking to paragliding if you’re that way inclined!
+From the Rockies to the Three Sisters, Canada has some serious mountain action.
+Amazing snow-capped peaks offer not only stunning views but also amazing sporting opportunities, from skiing to hiking to paragliding if you’re that way inclined!

 28: Niagara Falls